Victoria Muntean

 Victoria Muntean (born 23 January 1997) is a French professional tennis player.

-Muntean has a career-high WTA singles ranking of 435, attained on 27 June 2016, and a career-high WTA doubles ranking of 408, reached on 24 July 2017.
-She has won three singles titles and six doubles titles on tournaments of the ITF Circuit.
+Muntean has a career-high WTA singles ranking of 435, attained on 27 June 2016, and a career-high WTA doubles ranking of 381, reached on 29 August 2022.
+She has won three singles titles and six doubles titles on the ITF Circuit.

 Career

 Muntean made her WTA Tour doubles main-draw debut at the 2011 Internationaux de Strasbourg, partnering Dia Evtimova; they lost in the first round to the fourth-seeded pair of Akgul Amanmuradova and Chuang Chia-jung.